ThatGuyJamal/Totally-Not-Illegal-Chat-App/README.md

     Then on the client side we would parse this information into a javascript object and use it to display the message inside the html.
 We could also use this same format to send a timestamp (when the message was created in the db) back to the client.
 - [ ] Message timestamps
+- [ ] Add a home page so users are not added to the chat room until they click a button